hetty1800/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##       0    6778   10400    9355   12810   21190
 ```
+The mean and median of the total number of steps taken per day are: 9355 and 10400,respectively.

 **2.What is the average daily activity pattern?**